About the project

 What is the timeline of this project?

-To ensure net neutrality and freedom for the internet users, the usage of DNS4EU is voluntary for EU citizens and they are always free to choose a different DNS provider.
+To ensure net neutrality and freedom for internet users, the usage of DNS4EU is voluntary for EU citizens, and they are always free to choose a different DNS provider.

 This project provides the European Commission with no means of censorship.
-Furthermore, this would be against the goals of the project, which aims to be commercially successful.
+Furthermore, this would be against the goals of the project, which aims to strengthen digital sovereignty.
 The EU will not have access to configuration, data, etc. On top of that, DNS4EU will not be forced on anyone.
-It will just abide to local restrictions, just as any internet service provider has to anyway.
-In other words, DNS4EU is not a way toward censorship, but actually toward data protection and better quality of the internet in Europe.
+It will merely abide to local regulations required of internet service provider.
+In other words, DNS4EU is not a way toward censorship, but actually toward data protection and better internet security and sovereignty for Europeans.

 “Member states should encourage the development and use of public and secure European DNS resolver service.”
 NIS2 directive, 2023